nospaceships/node-net-ping/README.md

 # Using This Module

-The `Session` class is used to issue ping requests to many hosts.
+The `Session` class is used to issue ping and trace route requests to many hosts.
 This module exports the `createSession()` function which is used to create instances of the `Session` class.

 ## ping.createSession ([options])